isabella232/polymath-sdk/docs/api/interfaces/entities.uniqueidentifiers-2.md

 # Interface: UniqueIdentifiers

-Properties that uniquely identify an ERC20 token balance
+Properties that uniquely identify a Shareholder of a specific Security Token

 ## Hierarchy